Footage: Amateur video footage

 Amateur footage is the low-budget hobbyist art of film practised for passion and enjoyment and not for business purposes.
 Amateur video footage of current events, for instance from camcorders, smart phones or closed-circuit television, can also often fetch a high price on the market – scenes shot inside the World Trade Center during the September 11, 2001 attacks were reportedly sold in 2001 for US$45,000.

 Stock footage

 Stock footage is film or video footage that can be used again in other films.
 Stock footage is beneficial to filmmakers as it saves shooting new material.
 A single piece of stock footage is called a "stock shot" or a "library shot".
 Stock footage may have appeared in previous productions but may also be outtakes or footage shot for previous productions and not used.
 Examples of stock footage that might be utilized are moving images of cities and landmarks, wildlife in their natural environments, and historical footage.
 Suppliers of stock footage may be either rights managed or royalty-free.
 Many websites offer direct downloads of clips in various formats.

-Footage brokers
+Footage broker

 A footage broker is an agent who deals in footage by promoting it to footage purchasers or producers, while taking a profit in the sales transaction.